lorenchorley/ScenarioModelling/README.md

 # The DSL

-The DSL (Domain Specific Language) used is a simple custom language that can describe a logical system and and one or more meta stories.
+The DSL (Domain Specific Language) used is a simple custom language that can describe a logical system and one or more meta stories.

-In a system the following concepts are available to describe a system in which a story may happen:
+In a meta state the following concepts are available to describe a system in which a story may happen:
 * Entities
 * Entity types
 * Aspects (on entities)